groupme-js/GroupMeCommunityDocs/readme.md

 [Likes](likes.md) - How to like/unlike messages, and how to see the leaderboard in groups

+[Calendar Events](calendar.md) - How to list, create, and edit calendar events in a group.

 [Bots](bots.md) - How to create, index, and use bots.

 [Account Management](self.md) - How to access/update information about an account, turning on/off SMS mode, and indexing and destroying tokens